 This recipe is sponsored by ALDI.

+Absolutely you can eat the skin of a potato!
+Potatoes are one of the most commonly consumed vegetables and eating the potato skins provide more fiber, vitamins, minerals and phytochemicals than eating just the flesh of the potato alone.
 I personally love white potatoes.
-It pains me that so many avoid them due to not great reasons because they have great nutritional value including, but not limited to, fiber, vitamin C, potassium, and even a little protein.
+It pains me that so many avoid this root vegetable due to not great reasons because they have great nutritional value including, but not limited to, fiber, vitamin C, potassium, and even a little protein.
+Plus the taste of potato skin with all the delicious toppings is perfection.

-Offering a potato skin bar at football watch parties (I'll use that word 'party' loosely here due to the eminent pandemic) is a really fun way to offer a plant forward appetizer and allows people to gussy them up exactly how they want.
+Offering a potato skin bar at football watch parties is a really fun way to offer a plant forward appetizer and allows people to gussy them up exactly how they want.
 I also love that you can make them a day ahead of time and heat them up quickly at game time.

 Tips for Success